Digital-Craftsmen-Solutions/synkedup-theme/README.md

 3. Navigate to the theme folder and run the following command in your terminal:

 ```
-# wp-content/themes/flynt
+# wp-content/themes/theme
 composer install
 npm install
 npm run build
 ```

-4. Open the WordPress backend and activate the Flynt theme.
+4. Open the WordPress backend and activate the theme.

 ## Usage

 To start developing run the following command:

 ```
-# wp-content/themes/flynt
+# wp-content/themes/theme
 npm start
 ```